us107/Olympics_medals/README.md

 # Machine learning project steps
 Most machine learning projects typically followed a similar outline, and I also adopted this structure.
 This framework proved effective in addressing various machine learning challenges.

-Project Steps--->
+**Project Steps**

-1)Form a hypothesis.
+1. Form a hypothesis.
-2)Find and explore the data.
+2. Find and explore the data.
-3)(If necessary) Reshape the data to predict your target.
+3. (If necessary) Reshape the data to predict your target.
-4)Clean the data for ML.
+4. Clean the data for ML.
-5)Pick an error metric.
+5. Pick an error metric.
-6)Split your data.
+6. Split your data.
-7)Train a model.
+7. Train a model.

 # Code